stape-io/klaviyo-lookup-variable/README.md

-# Klaviyo Lookup Variable for Google Tag Manager Server Container

-Here is the content formatted as a Markdown file, suitable for a GitHub repository README.

----

 # Klaviyo Lookup Variable for GTM Server Side

 This Google Tag Manager Server-Side variable allows you to retrieve a user profile from Klaviyo using the identifier (`_kx`).
 It enriches your server-side data with user information such as email, phone number, and address.